ELOUTMADI/Mlops-End-To-End-Machine-Learning-Pipeline-CI-CD/Readme.md

 - The `CMD` command specifies the default command to run when the container is started from the image.
 In this case, it runs the Streamlit app using the `streamlit run` command.
 - The `--server.enableCORS false` flag disables Cross-Origin Resource Sharing (CORS) in the Streamlit server.
 - The `myapp.py` argument specifies the name of the Python file containing the Streamlit app.

+## Cloud Build Configuration File

+This is a configuration file for Cloud Build in the Google Cloud Platform (GCP).
+It specifies a series of steps to build and deploy a Docker container to Google Kubernetes Engine (GKE).

+## Steps

+1. Build the Docker container using the `gcr.io/cloud-builders/docker` builder and the `build` command.
+The container is built from the current directory (`.`) and is tagged with `gcr.io/$PROJECT_ID/myproject:latest`.
+2. Push the built Docker container to the container registry using the `gcr.io/cloud-builders/docker` builder and the `push` command.
+3. Run the `gcr.io/cloud-builders/gcloud` builder and run a bash script to print some information about the built container.
+4. Deploy the container to GKE using the `gcr.io/cloud-builders/gke-deploy` builder and the `run` command.
+The `K8s/` directory and the `us-west1-b` location are specified as arguments.
+The `mykube` cluster is also specified.

+## Additional Information

+- The `options` section specifies the logging options for Cloud Build.
+In this case, it is set to `CLOUD_LOGGING_ONLY`, which means that logs will only be stored in Cloud Logging.